thebeard000/NLP-Based-Language-Translator-Using-Google-API-in-python/README.md

 Ensure that you have these libraries and their specified versions in your requirements.txt file.
 You can install them using pip install -r requirements.txt.

+## Usage

+To use the Multilingual Language Translator with OCR, follow these steps:

+1. Run the application.
+2. Choose the desired translation settings.
+3. Upload an image with text or input text using the GUI.
+4. Perform translations, and utilize additional features as needed.
+5. Enjoy seamless multilingual communication!

+This application is designed to enhance language translation and communication, making it easier for users to interact across language barriers.

 ## Supported Languages

 The Multilingual Language Translator with OCR supports translation to and from the following languages: